US Star Pacific Wrecks Your donation today supports the next 15 years

 Click For Enlargement Click For Enlargement Click For Enlargement Click For Enlargement Click For Enlargement

-Second RAAF PBY Catalina
+Second Catalina

 The wreckage of a second Catalina (pieces only) was discovered slightly to the south, this was undoubtedly the other Catalina.
-This wreckage is located by Interoil, near the new harp built for unloading oil tankers.
+This wreckage is located by InterOil, near the new harp built for unloading oil tankers.
 The area is considered off limits to divers.
 The pieces were discovered during the construction.
 Likely, the other Catalina burned more and less of it sunk or has otherwise disappeared.